10 Stats to Improve Your Video Marketing Strategy

 A final thought

 The 10 stats above speak only of the landscape of social video marketing today.
-I’m pretty sure these numbers will change in just a few months, as social platforms continue to evolve and add new features.
+I’m pretty sure these numbers will change in just a few months, as social platforms and video marketing tools continue to evolve and add new features.
 What won’t change in the near future is the importance of both social networks and videos in our digital lives.

 That’s why the bottom line is simple yet worth repeating: as the world turns to a more video-centric focus, so should you – as long as you want your brand to stay relevant, that is.